Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Proposed Method

-\textbf{Stage III: Multimodal Fusion Alignment.} In the final stage, we align queries with the fused product representations produced by the proposed mixture-of-modality-experts architecture.
-This stage enables the model to learn unified multimodal embeddings that capture both unimodal evidence and cross-modal interactions, resulting in more effective retrieval and improved downstream ranking performance.
+\textbf{Stage~III: Multimodal Fusion Alignment.} We align queries with the fused product representations produced by the mixture-of-modality-experts architecture, enabling the model to learn unified multimodal embeddings that capture both unimodal evidence and cross-modal interactions, resulting in more effective retrieval and improved downstream ranking performance.